SeanKilleen/seankilleen.github.io/_posts/2024-02-03-my-current-approach-to-software-delivery.md

 ## Unblock Others First.
 That's My Job, too.

-It may seem counter-intuitive because people don't like to context switch.
+It may seem counter-intuitive because people (understandably) don't like to context switch.
+But unblocking each other (and collectively sharing what we learn) is often more valuable.

+I try to be clear that this extends to me, too.
+If I'm doing something, I need people to ask for the help they need, and I need to stop what I'm doing to unblock and empower them.

-## Doing the Best Work of Your Life is Not 9-5
+## Doing the Best Work of Your Life is Not a 9-5 Thing

+Up front: this doesn't mean "always do extra hours", which is how a lot of the industry likes to weaponize it.
+Nor do I expect everyone at a job to be trying to do the best work of their life.

+But, this means if I'm getting close to something that could help someone, I finish it.
+It means if taking a little extra time makes something much better, I do it.
+I optimize for being as impactful as possible.
+That also meams that some days I'm less effective, and I have to accept that and focus on less impactful work those days.

+Balance doesn't mean perfect balance.

 ## Automated Testing